iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic application for anti-soiling measures on glass at a waste disposal facility.
+This is a case study of photocatalytic glass installation for a detached house (anti-soiling measures).

 The hydrophilic effect of photocatalysts (self-cleaning effect) makes it easier for rain to wash away dirt from building exteriors and glass, creating a clean environment.